Search This Blog

 that definition is none.”

 Herschel’s private interest is …what?
 Well, he’s famous for being the man that discovered Uranus, but he had many other private interests.
 He was not only a very accomplished astronomer, but also a talented composer.
-(See the fourth endnote) Herschel’s private interest, though, for the sake of this poem, is likely meant to be the planets and stars.
+(See the fourth end note) Herschel’s private interest, though, for the sake of this poem, is likely meant to be the planets and stars.
 The word "private" is intriguing.
-It most likely means that Herschel's interest is private because it can't be known, even to Herschel.
-But perhaps there are other possibilities (See the third endnote.)
+It most likely means that Herschel's interest is private because it can't be known, even to Herschel, but perhaps there are other possibilities (See the third end note.)

 Or Mercury's affair—

 Mercury’s affairs, too, point toward the planetary.
 Mercury has the added resonance of the word mercurial, like quicksilver.
 God and Nature, and Emily Dickinson by extension, are mercurial like quicksilver too.
+But Mercury has another meaning.
+He is the messenger of the gods, and a guide to the souls in the underworld.
+That was his "affair."
+This poem, too, is a message sent by a guide.

-In these final lines Dickinson is saying that her identity is as unknowable and vast as the galaxy.
+In these final lines Dickinson is saying that her (your) identity is as unknowable and vast as the galaxy.

 -/)dam Wade l)eGraff